-As I got older, I became obsessed with finding ‘my vocation’ – stuck on the notion that there was some specific career out there that would bring me blissful fulfillment.
-Years on, and many self help books later ,and I was no further closer to finding that elusive calling.
-Of course there are things I might have enjoyed doing, but the practical side of my brain would always shout out about the practicalities – mainly about how the bills would be covered.
+As I got older, I became obsessed with finding ‘my vocation’ – stuck on the notion that there was some specific career out there that would bring me blissful fulfilment.
+Years on, and many self help books later ,and I was no closer to finding that elusive calling.
+Of course there are things I might have enjoyed doing, but the sensible side of my brain would always shout out about the practicalities – mainly about how the bills would be covered.
 In the meantime, the constant working and long, hideous commutes were dragging me down.
-I had always wanted to go travelling and was certain it was something I would do one day, but with my other half Mark, not keen on the idea, plus my underlying need for financial security – it never happened.
+I had always wanted to go travelling and was certain it was something I would do one day, but with my other half Mark being not keen on the idea, along with my underlying need for financial security – it just never happened.

-But then… one day, it just did.
-I can’t even think how it eventually happened to be honest.
-I just decided it was now or never.
-Though I think stumbling on the concept of ‘digital nomading’ (or whatever the term the haters of that term would prefer :)) had a lot to do with it.
-I found with slow travel, people could be travelling for 6 months on the same budget we would spend on a 2 week adventure, from which we returned exhausted.
+But then… one day, it did!!
+Strangely, I can’t clearly recall how it eventually came to be.
+I had just decided it was now or never.
+I think stumbling on the concept of ‘digital nomading’ (or whatever the term the haters of that term would prefer :)) had a lot to do with it.
+I saw that with slow travel, people could be travelling for 6 months on the same budget we would spend on our 2 week adventures, from which we would returned exhausted.

 Due to a sucking economy, crazy commutes and not having much time for an actual life, Mark finally agreed to the escape and the plans started to take shape.
 In all honesty, I don’t think he ever believed it would actually happen, despite the planning and was a little shell shocked when I actually booked the tickets.